coreos/coreos-kubernetes/Documentation/deploy-master.md

 Manual configuration of the required Master services is explained below, but most of the configuration could also be done with cloud-config, aside from placing the TLS assets on disk.
 These secrets shouldn't be stored in cloud-config for enhanced security.

+If you are deploying multiple master nodes in a high-availability cluster, these instructions can be repeated for each master node you wish to launch.

 ### Configure Service Components

 #### TLS Assets